The Card of the Day: Death

 “No need to fear the changes you are going through."

 The Death card is the tarot's most notorious symbol for change and transformation.
 Many people are afraid to sit at a tarot reader's table because "the Dreaded Death Card" might show up!
 What if he tells me I am going to die!?
-We've all seen the movies where the dark and mysterious gypsy turns over the death card, to foretell someone's ghastly end.
+We've all seen the movies where the dark and mysterious fortune teller turns over the death card, to foretell someone's ghastly end.
 (I've been fighting that stereotype my whole life!)
 In reality, the Death card is a wonderful card to get in a reading.
 It means that conditions are going through vitally important changes, for your own good.
 Although not always welcome, and sometimes shocking to experience, the change is absolutely necessary.
 Death is ALWAYS accompanied by rebirth.
 Like the legendary Phoenix, you too will rise from the ashes to live a joyful life again...revitalized and renewed.

 Do you struggle with accepting change?
 Does a perpetual fear of death, keep you from actually "living" your life?
 What old, unneeded, part of yourself are you resistant to letting go of, even though you know it would set you free?